TsuyoshiPerogi/SensorTool/README.md

 Currently configured for Mass Air Flow(MAF) and Manifold Absolute Pressure(MAP) Sensors, but with tweaking could be used for any analog sensor translation.

-MAFTOOL DOES NOT PROVIDE A TRANSLATION FUNCTION, IT SIMPLY MAPS THE DATA REQUIRED TO PERFORM A MAF/MAP TRANSLATION with MAFGod or DIY MAF translator.
+MAFTOOL DOES PROVIDE A TRANSLATION FUNCTION ONCE CALIBRATED.

 Overview: